bear-kneesdgreat2001/bearknees/README.md

 <h2 align="left">👩‍💼About me:</h2>

-- I'm a Computer Engineering graduate in Technological Institute of the Philippines - QC campus.
+- I'm a Computer Engineering graduate from Technological Institute of the Philippines - QC campus.
 Currently working as a software developer at a tech company.
 I'm passionate about technology innovation and how technology works in different fields especially for the convenient use, I attended seminars and became a programming volunteer teacher in a learning center here in the Philippines, I also volunteered in a robotics outreach program to teach junior students about embedded systems and logic circuit design.
 I play tennis as a hobby (intermidiate player :D), and when I'm not chasing tennis balls, I'm probably chasing bugs in my code. 💻

 Skills:
 Programming languages: Java / JS / C++ / Python / HTML / Ruby